remotephone/blog.rmtph.one/_posts/2022-02-18-My_Homelab_Part_1.md

   expand-hosts                            # turn docker to docker.my.domain automatically
   ```
 5. Save and reboot your router.

+## Port forwarding

+I forward a single port from the internet to my cluster.

 ## I think that's it for now